subalterngames/Not_Constantinople/README.md

 - uyghur
 - rajput

-Note: Some provinces/settlements have the culture "tbd" because they were originally categorized incorrectly.
+**Note:** Some provinces/settlements have the culture `tbd` because they were originally categorized incorrectly.
 If you recognize them, please fork this project and make the change.